 Regardless of the excellence of any preventive maintenance program, or the care taken by the pilot and ground crew in handling the aircraft, tire damage will certainly result if runways, taxi strips, ramps and other paved areas of an airfield are in a poor condition or improperly maintained.
 Foreign object damage (FOD) is the most common cause for early removals.

 Chuck holes, cracks in pavement or asphalt, or stepoffs from pavement to ground can cause tire damage.

 Pavement breaks and debris should be reported to airport personnel for immediate repair or removal.

 Another hazardous condition is the accumulation of loose material on paved areas and hangar floors.
 These areas should be kept clean of stones, tools, bolts, rivets and other foreign materials at all times.
 With care and caution in the hangars and around the airport, tire damage can be minimized.
-This photo shows items removed from tires that have been returned for retreading.

 Many major airports throughout the world have modified their runway surfaces by cutting cross grooves in the touchdown and rollout areas to improve water runoff.
 This type of runway surface can cause a pattern of chevron-shaped cuts in the center of the tread.
 As long as this condition does not cause chunking or cuts into the fabric, the tire is suitable for continued service.
-See picture of a typical example of chevron cutting in the tread photos of section 5.
+See picture of a typical example of chevron cutting in the tread photo section at the right.